pesto-students/n6-emarat-be-eta-6/README.md

 ### Other Common HTTP headers vulnerabilities

 [Helmet JS](https://github.com/helmetjs/helmet) is used to protect from some well-known web vulnerabilities by setting HTTP headers appropriately.

+### Firebase

+Social feed data comes from firebase.
+Strict rules are written for it :

+-   Only logged in users can view or add social feed's post/comment.
+-   Data validation for add/update is done.
+-   Only residents who own the post/comment or admin can delete it.

+A copy of these rules can be found on this [location](https://github.com/pesto-students/n6-emarat-be-eta-6/blob/master/config/firebaseRules.json).

 ## Getting Started